 What to expect

-- While the work of a junior sales promotion account executive is largely office based, it may involve visits to clients, printers and suppliers and attendance at events.
+- While the work is largely office based, you may be required to visit clients, printers and suppliers and attend events.

-- Self-employment is commonly possible after several years' experience.
+- Self-employment is possible after several years' experience.
 Agencies also use freelance staff.

 - Opportunities are available throughout the country.
 There are large agencies in all major cities, as well as many small regional employers.